 The U.S. Department of Commerce shows that two-way trade between Canada and the United States totaled $575.2 billion in 2015- the largest bilateral exchange in the world.

-Canada remained California’s second largest export market, with California exports to Canada increasing to over$16.9 billion in 2015.
+Canada remained California’s second largest export market, with California exports to Canada increasing to over$16.18 billion in 2016.
 Canada purchases over 10 percent of all California exports.
 Computers and electronic products remained California’s largest exports to Canada, accounting for over 30 percent of all California exports to Canada.

 California exports to Canada directly and indirectly support approximately 110,000 jobs in California, with many of those resulting from export growth under NAFTA.

 In 2011, President Barack Obama and Prime Minister Stephen Harper announced the creation of a United States-Canada Regulatory Cooperation Council (RCC) and Beyond the Border (BTB) initiatives.
 In recognition of our $1 trillion annual trade and investment relationship, the RCC and BTB will foster formal cooperation between the U.S. and Canada to promote economic growth, job creation, perimeter security and other benefits to our consumers and businesses through increased regulatory transparency and coordination.